 Expanded consciousness, perhaps?
 Journeys through other realms?
 Or could it be time spent in deep healing and spiritual growth?

-Upon waking, except for those nights when disturbing dreams have dogged your slumber, there is often a vague sense that you’ve just returned from somewhere wonderful.
-Feelings often persist that you’ve done something truly worthwhile and that what took place was important.
+Upon wakening, except for those nights when disturbing dreams have dogged your slumber, there is often a vague sense that you’ve just returned from somewhere wonderful.
+Feelings often persist that you’ve done something truly worthwhile, and that what took place was important.